 The Second Annual Dennis Crisp Memorial Lecture in Marine Sciences

-Marking the legacy of Prof. Dennis Crisp (1916-1990), one of Britain’s best known marine biologists who was key in establishing Bangor’s School of Ocean Sciences, this special lecture entitled "A Dreadful but Exciting Life, Full of Stress, Passion and Danger” will be delivered by Bangor University alumnus Prof. Brian Bayne OBE (Marine Biology, 1960).
-Prof. Bayne will discuss the role of 'organismal biology' (physiological ecology) in two aspects of marine biology: ecological models and experimental genomics.
+Marking the legacy of Prof. Dennis Crisp (1916-1990), one of Britain’s best known marine biologists who was key in establishing Bangor’s School of Ocean Sciences, this special lecture entitled "A Dreadful but Exciting Life, Full of Stress, Passion and Danger” was delivered by Bangor University alumnus Prof. Brian Bayne OBE (Marine Biology, 1960).
+Prof. Bayne discussed the role of 'organismal biology' (physiological ecology) in two aspects of marine biology: ecological models and experimental genomics.
 The public lecture was part of the Seventh International Oyster Symposium.

 Alumni Reunion, National Eisteddfod of Wales